electroniceel/io-protection-notes/power-shunt/README.md

 ### Resistors

    - R1 sets the idle current.
 Chose enough for the minimum regulation current of the TL431 and a few mA to let the transistor begin to conduct.
-A higher current speeds up initial discharge action.
+A higher idle current speeds up initial discharge action.
-   - R2 / R4 set the target voltage, target is 2.495V above the -5V rail
+   - R2 / R4 set the target voltage, feedback voltage is 2.495V above the -5V rail
    - R3 gives the TL431 the minimum regulation current but also biases the Vbe of the transistor.
-Check C3 size when changing.
+Check R3 resistance when changing target voltage.
+Check C3 size when changing R3.

 ### Capacitors

    - C1 and C2 are the main output capacitors for the regulator
-   - As the TL431 is connected to the negative rail, it sees both caps in series, so the value is divided by 2
+   - As the TL431 is connected to the negative rail, it sees both caps in series, so the effective value is divided by 2
-   - Watch out for the minimum stability values specced in the datasheet of the actual TL431 you are using: this value actually differs by manufacturer and model of the TL431!
+   - Watch out for the minimum stability values specced in the datasheet of the actual TL431 you are using: this value differs by manufacturer and model of the TL431!
    - C3 is needed for stability to compensate for the phase lag of the power transistor.
 Experimentation showed that the circuit is stable down to 4.7pF.
 With 22pF there is enough headroom.
    - The more capacitance in C3, the more phase margin, but it also slows down regulation